Brand Names: Zarontin

 What are the possible side effects of ethosuximide (Zarontin)?

-- fever, chills, flu symptoms, sore throat, swollen glands, feeling very weak;
+- fever, chills, flu symptoms, sore throat, feeling very weak;

 - confusion, hallucinations, unusual thoughts or behavior, extreme fear;